SI1am/BridgeLabz-Training/README.md

 # BridgeLabz-Training

-16-12-2025 : First Day of Capgemini training starting with learning industry standard folder structure
+16-12-2025 : First Day of training starting with learning industry standard folder structures.

 16-12-2025 (Monday): Created a new branch named 'core-java-practice'